 Manufacturing Payrolls in the United States averaged 3.40 Thousand from 1939 until 2021, reaching an all time high of 655 Thousand in April of 1946 and a record low of -1715 Thousand in September of 1945.
 This page provides the latest reported value for - United States Manufacturing Payrolls - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United States Manufacturing Payrolls - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

 Manufacturing Payrolls in the United States is expected to be 20.00 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing Payrolls in the United States to stand at 2.00 in 12 months time.
-In the long-term, the United States Manufacturing Payrolls is projected to trend around 2.00 Thousand in 2022, according to our econometric models.
+In the long-term, the United States Manufacturing Payrolls is projected to trend around 20.00 Thousand in 2022 and 2.00 Thousand in 2023, according to our econometric models.